Unit 4: Probability Distributions - Free Study Resources | Boundless Maths

 Photocopier Machines

-An office has four copying machines, and the random variable X measures how many of them are in use at a particular moment in time.
-Suppose that
+An office has four copying machines, and the random variable X measures how many are in use at a given moment.

 (i) What is P(X ≤ 2)?